googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

     if format 7: // PaintColrGlyph
         call renderPaint() passing the paint table referenced by the base glyph ID

-    if format 8: // PaintTransformed
-    or if format 9: // PaintTranslate
-    or if format 10: // PaintRotate
+    if format 8, 9, 10 or 11:
-    or if format 11: // PaintSkew
+        // PaintTransformed, PaintTranslate, PaintRotate, PaintSkew
         apply the specified transform
             // compose the transform with the current transform state—see 5.7.11.1.5 call renderPaint() passing the child paint table